 MENTOR ME CAREERS

 A liability, in accounting or financial terms, refers to the obligation that a business must pay at the end of a certain period.
-In this article, I will be going over what a liability is, different types of liabilities, and finally, I will give you an example of the liabilities of Britannia from its annual report.
+In this article, I will be going over in detail the components of balance sheet and finally, I will give you an example of the liabilities of Britannia from its annual report.

 What is a liability?